FusionAuth/fusionauth-site/_drafts/lets-talk-about-jwts-baby.md

 image: blogs/jwt-knuckle-bump.jpg
 ---

-Let's talk about JWTs (JSON Web Tokens).
+Let's talk about JWTs (JSON Web Tokens, pronounced "jot").
 JWTs are becoming more and more ubiquitous.
-CIAM providers everywhere are pushing JWTs as the silver bullet for everything.
+Customer identity and access management (CIAM) providers everywhere are pushing JWTs as the silver bullet for everything.
 JWTs are pretty cool, but let's talk about some of the downsides of JWTs and other solutions you might consider.
 <!--more-->

 The way I usually describe JWTs is that they are portable units of identity.
 That means they contain identity information as JSON and can be passed around to services and applications.
 Any service or application can verify a JWT itself.
 The service/application receiving a JWT doesn’t need to ask the identity provider that generated the JWT if it is valid.
 Once a JWT is verified, the service or application can use the data inside it to take action on behalf of the user.

-Here's a diagram that illustrates how the identity provider creates a JWT and a service can use the JWT without calling back to the identity provider:
+Here's a diagram that illustrates how the identity provider creates a JWT and how a service can use the JWT without calling back to the identity provider: (yes that is a Palm Pilot in the diagram)

-{% include _image.html src="/assets/img/blogs/Lets-talk-about-JWTs-Diagram-1.png" alt="JWT example" class=" img-thumbnail mr-md-4" figure=false %}
+{% include _image.html src="/assets/img/blogs/Lets-talk-about-JWTs-Diagram-1.png" alt="JWT example" class="full img-thumbnail mr-md-4" figure=false %}

 When you contrast this with an opaque token, you'll see why so many developers are using JWTs.
 Opaque tokens are just a large string of characters that don't contain any data.
 A token must be verified by asking the identity provider if it is still valid and returning the user data the service needs.

-Here's a diagram that illustrates how the identity provider is called to verify the token and fetch the user data:
+Here's a diagram that illustrates how the identity provider is called to verify the opaque token and fetch the user data:

-{% include _image.html src="/assets/img/blogs/Lets-talk-about-JWTs-Diagram-2-1.png" alt="Opaque token example" class="img-thumbnail mr-md-4" figure=false %}
+{% include _image.html src="/assets/img/blogs/Lets-talk-about-JWTs-Diagram-2-1.png" alt="Opaque token example" class="full img-thumbnail mr-md-4" figure=false %}

 This method of verifying and exchanging tokens can be very "chatty" and it also requires a method of persisting and loading the tokens inside the identity provider.
 JWTs on the other hand don’t require any persistence or logic in the identity provider since they are portable.